-Executive Summary 3

-Section I: General Food Laws 4

-Table 1: Mozambican Authorities Regulating Food Imports 4

-Section II: Labeling Requirements 5

-Alcohol 6

-Section III: Packaging and Container Regulations 6

-Section IV: Food Additive Regulations

-Section V: Pesticides and Other Contaminants

-Section VI: Other Requirements, Regulations, and Registration Measures 7

-Section VII: Other Specific Standards 8

-Section VIII: Trademarks, Brand Names, and Intellectual Property Rights 8

-Section IX: Import Procedures 9

-Section X: Trade Facilitation

-Appendix I: Government Regulatory Key Agency Contacts 12

-Appendix II: Other Import Specialist Technical Contacts
+Executive Summary 4 Section I: General Food Laws Table 1: Mozambican Authorities Regulating Food Imports 5 Section II: Labeling Requirements 6 Alcohol Section III: Packaging and Container Regulations 7 Section IV: Food Additive Regulations Section V: Pesticides and Other Contaminants 7 Section VI: Other Requirements, Regulations, and Registration Measures 8 Section VII: Other Specific Standards 9 Section VIII: Trademarks, Brand Names, and Intellectual Property Rights 9 Section IX: Import Procedures Appendix I: Government Regulatory Key Agency Contacts Appendix II: Other Import Specialist Technical Contacts

-This report was prepared by the USDA Foreign Agricultural Services in Maputo, Mozambique, for U.S. exporters of domestic food and agricultural products.
+This report was prepared by the USDA Foreign Agricultural Service in Maputo, Mozambique, for U.S. exporters of American food and agricultural products.
 While every possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their customers, who are normally best equipped to research such matters with local authorities, before any products are shipped.
 FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.